berrak/virtualbox/README.md

 *domain name*.
 Note that each VM domain *must* use the same domain name to deploy one universal site manifest for all VM's.

+Install *openssh-server* on each guest VM to provide secure access from host, thus there is no requirements to install Oracles' guest additions.

 ### Initial Puppet preparations to run master and agent on same host 'mojo'